Should You Trade Aecon?

 Source: ARE Q2 2017 presentation

 As Aecon's business is capital intensive, I didn't expect to find such low payout ratios.
-Management definitely has a company in good standing and benefits form lots of room for future increase.
+Management definitely has a company in good standing and benefits from lots of room for future increase.

 Source: Ycharts